AdobeDocs/campaign-standard.en/help/integrating/using/export-campaign-data.md

 Once the workflow has been configured and data sent to your storage location, you need to connect your S3 or Azure blob storage location as a **Source** in Adobe experience Platform.

+>[!NOTE]
+>
+>
+Please note that we recommend exporting Campaign generated data only (e.g. sends, opens, clicks etc.) to Adobe Experience Platform.
+Data that is ingested from a 3rd party source (like your CRM) should be imported directly into Adobe Experience Platform.

 ## Create an export workflow in Campaign Standard

 To export data from Campaign Standard to your S3 or Azure Blob storage location, you need to build a workflow to target the data you want to export and send it to your storage location.